-Children, especially while in the younger grades, are always having some sort of celebration.
-Whether it be a birthday party, a holiday celebration or a school field trip, there is always something going on.
+Children, especially while in the younger grades, are always having some celebration.
+Whether it be a birthday party, a holiday celebration, or a school field trip, there is always something going on.
 For parents of children with food allergies, these occasions can feel like a minefield – every snack waiting to trigger a terrifying allergic reaction.
-Given this, it’s important to always have some allergy safe snacks on hand for your child to munch on.
-Instead of expecting them to sit out of the celebration, or use their judgement and avoid the junk, simply send them along with pre-packed, proven safe, treats of their own.
+Given this, it’s important to always have some allergy-safe snacks on hand for your child to munch on.
+Instead of expecting them to sit out of the celebration, or use their judgment and avoid the junk, send them along with pre-packed, proven safe treats of their own.

-Coming to your child’s school with news of an allergy can be overwhelming – for parent, child and teacher.
+Coming to your child’s school with news of an allergy can be overwhelming – for the parent, child, and teacher.
 That is why it is recommended to approach this issue with a plan.
-Instead of showing up with a list of concerns, show up with a list actions you would like to take.
-You can speak to your allergist about which accommodations would be needed in order to ensure your child’s safety and work with the school to see these accommodations through.
-Be it a separate, sterile eating area in the lunch room or requesting their classmates avoid eating peanuts, no request is too big when it comes to a child’s safety.
+Instead of showing up with a list of concerns, show up with a list of actions you would like to take.
+You can speak to your allergist about which accommodations would be needed to ensure your child’s safety and work with the school to see these accommodations through.
+Be it a separate, sterile eating area in the lunchroom or requesting their classmates avoid eating peanuts, no request is too big when it comes to a child’s safety.

-All over the world there are actions being taken and laws being put in place in order to help ensure the safety of people with food allergies.
+All over the world, actions are being taken and laws being put in place to ensure people's safety with food allergies.
 In many places, these laws translate to the classroom.
-For some it means having a full-time shadow watching over everything they eat, and for others it means moving to a classroom without a pet.
-No matter what your rights are, it is important that you know them before sending your child to school.
-For many, the fear of sending a child to a place where they can meet their allergen is struggle enough and having the ability to take advantage of these small changes can help them feel secure.
+For some, it means having a full-time shadow watching over everything they eat, and for others, it means moving to a classroom without a pet.
+No matter your rights, it is important that you know them before sending your child to school.
+For many, the fear of sending a child to a place where they can meet their allergen is a struggle enough, and having the ability to take advantage of these small changes can help them feel secure.

-All parents know how terrifying sending your children to school can be.
-Trusting your child to be independent, to be smart and to make the right decisions.
+All parents know how terrifying sending their children to school can be.
+Trusting your child to be independent, to be smart, and make the right decisions.
 However, for parents of children with food allergies, all of these fears get amplified.
 For some children, just breathing the same air as a peanut, or touching the same table as an egg, can result in anaphylaxis.
-So, whether you are the parents of a child with a food allergy, or just another parent in the classroom, always make sure to be careful – school should always be a safe place for a child to be.
+Whether you are the parents of a child with a food allergy or just another parent in the classroom, always make sure to be careful – the school should always be a safe place for a child.